Spoon Jackson - A Poet 41 years in Prison is Seeking Redemption

 He’s also moved into the role of an elder giving advice in the column “Spoon-ful of Wisdom” for the website of POPS The Club (Pain Of The Prison System), an organization for young people whose lives have been impacted by the prison system.

 Currently, Spoon is at Solano state prison level II, the lowest security level possible for a LWOP prisoner.
-He's active in reporting for the Solano Vision Newspaper, he's a producer in training for a pod cast, he plays flute in a jazz fusion band, takes part in a Shakespeare acting class, a creative writing class, a Speak Easy class, an International Toast Masters class and has enrolled for college classes.
+He's currently a producer for the radio show "Uncuffed", airing on KALW.org.
+He's also active in reporting for the Solano Vision Newspaper, he plays flute in a jazz fusion band, takes part in a Shakespeare acting class, a creative writing class, a Speak Easy class, and an International Toast Masters class.
 At the same time he's writing chronicles for a Swedish newspaper.

 He never gives up, but sees opportunities to continue writing poetry and prose and do work with artists outside prison.
 In this way he's built a large social network outside which will be of great help and importance for when he can be released.